Hire LLM Developers

 We maintain a vetted pool of 50,000+ developers.
 No sourcing delays or screening candidates who just played with ChatGPT.
 90-day guarantee ensures technical fit.

 Yes.
-They work with OpenAI, Anthropic, LangChain, vector databases,identical tech.
+Our developers work with OpenAI, Anthropic, LangChain, and vector databases, identical tech to US-based engineers.
 80%+ are fluent in English.
-Many have worked remotely with US companies for years building AI products.
+Many have worked with US companies remotely for years.
+Cost reflects regional economics, not skill gaps.

 What hidden costs should I consider when I hire LLM developers?